yuyuslab/Zotero-Obsidian-Integration/README.md

 ## Step 5
 - Press cmd-p (for Mac guys) and chose "Zotero Integration: Create Literature Note"
 - Type the paper's title in the pop-up Zotero search bar
-- You will get a markdown file named with a unique citekey like this
+- You will get a markdown file named with a unique citekey like this below
 - The "🔖 Tags" are the tags you add to the document with attachments (tags for annotations are displayed with invdiviual annotation)
 ![Screenshot 2023-11-19 at 13.09.45.png](https://github.com/yuyuslab/Zotero-Obsidian-Integration/blob/main/screenshots/Screenshot%202023-11-19%20at%2013.09.45.png)
 ![Screenshot 2023-11-19 at 13.09.53.png](https://github.com/yuyuslab/Zotero-Obsidian-Integration/blob/main/screenshots/Screenshot%202023-11-19%20at%2013.09.53.png)